SillyTavern/SillyTavern-Docs/Usage/Core Concepts/groupchats.md

 5. Character notes / Depth prompts

 **Important!** Please be aware that due to how the typical character card is structured, the use of this mode can lead to unexpected behavior, including but not limited to: characters being confused about themselves, having merged personalities, uncertain traits, etc.

+#### Join Prefix and Suffix

+When 'Join character cards' is selected, all respective fields of the characters are being joined together.
+This means that in the resulting prompt all character descriptions will be joined to one big blob of text.
+If you want those fields to be separated, you can define a prefix and/or suffix.

+These options support normal macros and will also replace \{\{char\}\} with the relevant characters's name and \<FIELDNAME\> with the name of the part (e.g.: description, personality, scenario, etc.)

 ### Other Group Chat menu options